aitgon/vtam/doc/content/tutorial.rst

 .. note::

-    It is possible to add extra columns with your notes (for example taxon names) to this file after the *Sequence* column.
+    It is possible to add extra columns with your notes (for example taxon names) to this file after the *sequence* column.
     They will be ignored by VTAM.

 The **optimize** command is run like this: